naotsugu/min-editor/README.md

 * A minimal text editor, not an IDE
 * Implementation with JavaFX, because there is no choice in languages with a standard multiplatform UI toolkit
-* Uses piecetable data structure, so large files can be handled without memory expansion
+* Uses piecetable data structure, so large files can be handled without memory allocation

 ![screenshot1](docs/images/screenshot-01.png)